-All CCRs that are shipped to the Brandywine Site from the Morgantown and Chalk Point Generating Station are either conditioned with water before loading and leaving the station or have sufficient moisture content to minimize fugitive dust emissions.
+All CCRs that have historically been shipped to the Brandywine Site from the Morgantown and Chalk Point Generating Station are either conditioned with water before loading and leaving the station or have sufficient moisture content to minimize fugitive dust emissions.

-- Due to the decommissioning of both generating stations, fly ash is no longer being generated for disposal at the Brandywine Site. - Bottom ash from the generating stations is conditioned with water as necessary to an acceptable moisture content, as determined by the GenOn operator, to load into trucks for hauling to the Brandywine Site. - Pond solids typically have a sufficient moisture content to minimize fugitive dust emissions.
+- Due to the decommissioning of both generating stations, fly ash is no longer being generated for disposal at the Brandywine Site. - Bottom ash from the generating stations is conditioned with water as necessary to an acceptable moisture content, as determined by the GenOn operator, to load into trucks for hauling to the Brandywine Site.
+No bottom ash has been disposed at the Brandywine Site in 2023 to date. - Pond solids, non-CCR waste, typically have a sufficient moisture content to minimize fugitive dust emissions.